Frequently Asked Questions

 A Cr or D standing in a Credit/D/Fail course is equivalent to a passing grade in that course and so will be treated as such for prerequisite purposes.
 However, if a follow-up course requires a high grade in the prerequisite course (e.g. MATH 320 requires 80% in MATH 220), a Cr or D will not suffice.

 Monitor sections for available seats.
-The Math Department does not operate wait lists.
+The Math Department generally does not operate wait lists.

 Some departments give individual instructors the ability to sign a student into a full section or register in a section despite a prerequisite failure or conflict.
 In the Mathematics Department, these issues are handled by the Undergraduate Chair; use the advising contact form.